32-Bit apps no longer working on macOS Catalina. What can you do?

 That means some Final Cut Pro and Motion projects won’t be compatible.
 However, if you open a project with a 32-bit format, you will see a warning and will be able to convert the library to a 64-bit compatible format at the click of a button.
 You will also be able to convert Final Cut libraries at any time from the File menu by choosing Check Media for Compatibility.
 And you can convert files in Compressor.

 Dropping support for 32-bit apps in macOS Catalina is part of a long transition from 32-bit to 64-bit that started with hardware and then with the OS in Snow Leopard.
 Apple has been supporting both for many years but has decided the time is now right to become a 64-bit only operating system.
-Fortunately, most apps have already migrated to 64-bit and you can update any apps you need to using CleanMyMac X’s Updater.
+Fortunately, most apps have already migrated to 64-bit and you can update all your apps at once using CleanMyMac X’s Updater.
 For apps that don’t have a 64-bit version, you need to decide whether to find an alternative or not upgrade to Catalina.